mitrohgr/caesar-cipher/README.md

 > This was an easy project.
 I learned a whole lot about installing Ruby and all the different basic Ruby tidbits prior to starting this project.
 A quick overview of the Wikipedia article on the Caesar Cipher gave me everything there is know about this project.

+> I did make some extra configurations upon revisiting this project.
+Not all changes were made because the significance of the project is not that monumental, however, I did include several different aspects of project management, linting, and formatting as per the norms.

 ## Contact and Support

 + Feel free to contact ***mitrohgr_03505*** on discord for project-related queries.